 Dr. Woo first joined Lindsay Wildlife Experience in July of 2018 as the part-time associate veterinarian focusing on Animal Ambassador wellness.
 She also became the externship coordinator, encouraging technician and veterinary students to shadow with the medical team, and helped coordinate and teach both intern and assistant classes.

 In September 2019, she became lead wildlife veterinarian, and oversees all veterinary care of rehabilitation and Animal Ambassador patients.
-She is also studying remotely at the University of Edinburgh in a Master’s program with a focus on Conservation Medicine.
+She also earned her Master’s degree in Conservation Medicine at the University of Edinburgh since she started here at LWE.
 Dr. Woo hopes to continue to improve animal health at Lindsay Wildlife Experience by collaborating with specialists and participating in research.
 She also looks forward to continuing to teach volunteers, students, and staff.